 - I must attend the classes at the Training fully in accordance with the Attendance Policy attached below in this Contract.

-- Whether I have successfully completed the School of Yoga Yoga Teacher Training offered at yogakula will be determined by The School of Yoga at its sole discretion, based on my demonstrated command of the skills necessary to teach safe, accessible yoga classes.
+- Whether I have successfully completed the Yoga Teacher Training offered at yogakula will be determined at its sole discretion, based on my demonstrated command of the skills necessary to teach safe, accessible yoga classes.

 I understand and agree that, if and when I become a certified yoga teacher: